 Apple chunks – I like adding apple chunks to give it a hearty feel.
 I use Honey Crisp apples.
 The PNW has a large variety of apples but for this recipe I used Honey Crisp Apples.
 You could also use Granny Smith apples.

 1 Tbsp Vanilla – Use a vanilla bean or you can always use vanilla extract.
-I used Molina Mexican Vanilla.
+I used good pure Vanilla.

 1/2 tbsp of Pumpkin Pie Spice – You can always add the spices for apple pie but I love PS so that is what I used.